NREL/hybrid-rl-mpc4clr/README.md

 python train_rl_agent.py --num-cpus num_cpu_cores
 ```

 where "num_cpu_cores" is the number of CPU cores for parallel training.
 Its maximum value is the number of CPU cores in your computing machine minus one.
 For example, if your machine has 8 CPU cores like the MacBookPro15,2 Processor (Quad-Core Intel Core i7), then you can use values 1 to 7 for "num_cpu_cores".
 The RL agent training will be faster with higher values of "num_cpu_cores".
+Note that you also need to specify the training stopping criterion and value in the training script (train_rl_agent.py).
+The stopping criterion can be the training duration ("time_total_s") or the number of training iterations (training_iteration).
+An output folder ".../rl_learning/results" will be launched during the training process and the training results will be saved there.

 # Testing The Trained Controller